Introductory Classes

 If the course fee would cause financial hardship please let us know and an accommodation will be made.

-To Register: email us at mountainmoonottawa(at)bell.net [note: to prevent robo-phishing our email address had been modified to replace the @ with (at).
+To Register: email us at mountainmoonottawa(at)gmail.com [note: to prevent robo-phishing our email address had been modified to replace the @ with (at).
 To email us please insert the @ symbol at the appropriate place.]

 If you would like to help organize on-demand classes please contact us at the above email address.